Deck Building Compendium

 This is a red-white aggressive deck that wants to attack and win quickly.

-You can ask yourself, "does [card] help me win quickly?"
+You can ask yourself, "does [card] help me attack and win quickly?"
 If the answer is no, you should consider a different card.

-A deck has a linear strategy when it's entirely focused on one synergy, as is common with tribal and combo decks, for example.
+A deck has a linear strategy when it's entirely focused on one synergy, as is common with tribal and combo decks.
 Linear decks are often faster and more powerful than other decks, but need to reach critical mass by playing enough synergy to win.
 On the opposite end of the spectrum is a good stuff deck, in which cards are chosen purely for their individual strength, disregarding synergy altogether.
 Since each card in a good stuff deck will provide more value than each card in the opponent's deck, the good stuff deck can easily outpace its opponent.
-Both linear decks and good stuff decks are perfectly valid goals, along with everything in between.
+Both linear decks and good stuff decks are perfectly valid; there is a distinction to be made between a good stuff deck and a pile of cards in that the cards in a good stuff deck are still working towards the same goal despite not complementing each other.
+In practice, most decks fall somewhere in the middle of the spectrum.

 Theme